 Dry skin can be a frustrating skin problem.
 Ideally, your skin gets moisture from sweat glands and tissues beneath the skin, and then oil helps to hold onto the moisture.
 If your body has a hard time holding onto the water and oil that it needs to keep skin moist, you end up with dry skin.

-Dr. Fiala said there are many reasons you may have dry skin, but here are some general explanations…
+There are many reasons you may have dry skin, but here are some common explanations.

 This is a congenital condition that can be passed down through a family in which the skin is extremely dry, like scales on a fish.

-Dr. Fiala said if you have diabetes mellitus and hypothyroidism it can lead to drier skin.
-As we age, our body loses water more easily and we are more prone to dry skin
+As we age, our body loses water more easily and we are more prone to dry skin.

-If you live in a dry climate with low humidity it can dry out your skin.
-You may use harsh soaps or detergents, or too much water can also cause dryness since your skin can’t keep the needed oils.
+Living in a dry climate with low humidity can dry out your skin.
+Using harsh soaps or detergents or too much water can also cause dryness, since your skin can’t keep the needed oils.